sandeepsharma99/python_hitesh_chaudhary/python_notes.md

 | Use Cases | When content needs frequent updates | When data integrity is crucial |
 | Thread Safety | Less safe in multi-threaded environments | Inherently thread-safe |

-# Q what is iterator ?
+# Q: what is iterator ?
 Ans : an iterator is the object that performs the iteration.
 You get an iterator from an iterable.  iter() Check for More : check if ``next()` raises StopIteration

-# Q what is class and object ?
+# Q: what is class and object ?
 ### class : in oop class is a blueprint/template for creating object
 - to create class we,uswe class keyword followed by classname :
 - inside class you typically define attributes and methods